TrafficControl Plugin

 [-]

-The communication port.
-Chooses the using port from the list.
+Specifies the communication port.
+Select the port to use from the list.

 EnableDynamicTrafficControl